-Glass tempering - heating in furnace and air guenching
+Glass tempering - heating in furnace and air quenching

-As one more is added about April 2016, two glass tempering furnaces (electrically heated) are present: existing or old Eastside IANUA and new Westside LandGlass located at opposite sides of the building (East & West).
+As one more is added about April 2016, two glass tempering furnaces (electrically heated) are present: existing or old Eastside IANUA (installed in 2001) and new Westside LandGlass (installed in 2016) located at opposite sides of the building (East & West).

 One IANUA (Eastside) electrically heated glass tempering furnace is present.
 The process consists of heating and cooling (air quenching) sections.
 The furnace operates at 670 °C (average).
-12 fans are present for forced convection heating.
+Twelve (12) fans are present for forced convection heating.
 The residence time in the furnace depends on thickness of glass.
 The hot glass is air quenched; liquid quenching breaks glass due thermal stresses.

 One LandGlass (Westside) electrically heated glass tempering furnace (installed about April 2016) is present.
 The process consists of heating and cooling (air quenching) sections.
 The furnace operates at 670 °C (average).
-7 fans are present for forced convection heating.
+Seven (7) fans are present for forced convection heating.
 The residence time in the furnace depends on thickness of glass.
 The hot glass is air quenched; liquid quenching breaks glass due thermal stresses.
+Furnace and Quench are integrated into one machine.
+In addition, before glass is tempered, glass is washed using Handong washing machine with integrated dryer.